 Z. Smith Reynolds Library, fondly referred to as ZSR, is the main library on campus and provides a host of services to help you succeed.
-Through the ZSR website, you can access thousands of journals and DVDs, hundreds of research databases, as well as group study rooms, or request a personal research session with a subject specialist.
+Through the ZSR website, you can access millions of books, thousands of journals and DVDs, hundreds of research databases.
+You can reserve our 10 group study rooms, or request a personal research session with a subject specialist.
 The Reference Desk on the fourth floor of the Wilson Wing is your place to go to learn how to use the library and its resources.
 ZSR offers a 1.5 credit elective course (LIB 100) that teaches you how to find, evaluate and use information.
 In addition, it maintains a host of online research tools, including citation guides and subject guides, explained in detail online.

 Our commitment to serve earned the Z. Smith Reynolds Library the 2011 ACRL Excellence in Academic Libraries Award.
-Be on the lookout for some signature events sponsored by and hosted in ZSR that have become traditions at Wake Forest including Capture the Flag, Humans vs. Zombies, and Wake the Library, and the Dean’s List Gala!
+Be on the lookout for some signature events sponsored by and hosted in ZSR that have become traditions at Wake Forest including Humans vs. Zombies, Wake the Library, and the Dean’s List Gala!